Eleanor Mary Reid: Awards and achievements

 Reid was awarded the Lyell Medal in 1936, for her accomplishments in the findings of new geological information and innovative techniques.

 Reid gratefully received the Murchison Fund in 1919, she published her monograph on Pliocene floras in 1920, only a year later being accepted as a Fellow to the Geological Society of London.
-Reid was accepted as a well known, knowledgeable geologist and became acquainted with many other geologists who recognized for their work within the society who would later be split into smaller groups, separated according to specific interest.
+Reid was accepted as a well known, knowledgeable geologist and became acquainted with many other geologists who recognised for their work within the society who would later be split into smaller groups, separated according to specific interest.

 Retirement and death

 Once retired, Reid found more time to serve the church and go into schools.
 She read the work of travel writers and even cycled into her eighties.

-Reid died on 28 September 1953 from cerebral thrombosis, in Milford on Sea, Hampshire.
+Reid died on 28 September 1953 from cerebral thrombosis, in Milford on Sea.